Toothgip/Pong/README.md

 You can change the sensibility of the human players

 This game is written in C++ with the SFML library : https://github.com/SFML/SFML

+If you want to run the game lanch the Pong.exe in the root directory